ankurkohli007/Software_Architecture_4_Robotics_Assignment/README.md

 Here is the perfomance of the TIAGo Robot in the default environment.

+## Conclusio ##

+I'm satisfied with the final result, even if better improvements can be done.
+First of all some parameters can be changed since they may be not optimal.

 ## References ##

 * Steve Macenski reposotory for nav2: https://github.com/ros-planning/navigation2